lukaszbakowski/PWKeeperTool/README.md

 while first signIn if there is no existing login name it will get automatically created.
 Account is working locally which you can delete in ./data folder.

+### Features that might be added in future:
+- storing images